Foston, North Yorkshire: Geography

 According to the 1881 UK Census the population was 99.
 Local council estimates the current population as 50.
 The nearest settlements are Thornton-le-Clay 0.7 mi to the west; Bulmer, North Yorkshire 1.5 mi to the north; Whitwell-on-the-Hill 1.7 mi to the east and Barton Hill, North Yorkshire 1 mi to the south-east.
 To the east of the village is Spittal Beck, a tributary of the River Derwent.

 The village is the site of a Scheduled monument, this being a medieval settlement and moated monastic grange.
-In addition to the church, the Rectory and Foston Hall are also Grade II listed buildings.
+In addition to the church, Foston Rectory is Grade II* listed and Foston Hall is a Grade II listed buildings.

 Religion

-The presence of a church in the village was recorded at the time of the Norman invasion, but the present building, dedicated to All Saints, dates from the 12th century with subsequent renovations.
-It is a Grade II listed building.
+The presence of a church in the village was recorded at the time of the Norman invasion, but the present building, All Saints' Church, Foston, dates from the 12th century with subsequent renovations.
+It is a Grade II* listed building.